-There has never been greater need for scientists who understand how the Earth system functions and responds to human activities, and who can apply this knowledge in the broader social and economic context of managing the environment to ensure a sustainable future.
+There has never been a greater need for scientists who understand how the Earth system functions and responds to human activities.
+You'll learn how to apply this knowledge in the broader social and economic context of managing the environment to ensure a sustainable future.

 The Stockholm Environment Institute at York is based in our Department and is among the top think tanks on environmental policy in the world.
 As a student here you may be taught by staff from the institute and may have the opportunity to carry out your research project with them.

 Our Department has strong links to global policy makers including UNEP and the World Health Organization.

 You'll build a strong foundation in the physical sciences, providing the background knowledge you need to make informed judgements about environmental issues.
 You will also study the broader social, political and economic aspects of managing the environment.

 There are opportunities for you to spend time abroad during your course.
 For all our programmes we offer the opportunity to spend year 3 of your degree abroad, studying at one of our partner universities.
 You will then return to complete your final fourth year with us.